Leonetienne/Lasergate-FreeRTOS/README.md

 **Work in progress.** What exists right now:

 - Firmware scaffolding on ESP-IDF/FreeRTOS, targeting the ESP32-S3
-- A basic application architecture (state machine, settings storage, HTTP API/web UI, HAL layers for GPIO, ADC, Ethernet, MQTT),
+- Application architecture in place: state machine, settings storage, HTTP API/web UI, HAL layers for GPIO, ADC, Ethernet, MQTT
-- with unit tests for the hardware abstraction layer
+- The actual module logic: laser pulsing, pattern verification on the LDR side, and a gate class that ties several modules together
+- Modules calibrate themselves against ambient light rather than needing manual tuning.
+- Both self-calibration routines (LDR threshold, pulse frequency) persist their results to NVS, so a module doesn't have to recalibrate after every reboot
+- Decent unit test coverage by now, not just the HAL stuff, the module/gate/calibration logic gets exercised too, against a small physics-sim stub on the host
 - Mechanical prototypes for the sensor modules
 - A first electronics prototype: ESP32-S3 with a PoE HAT, breadboarded laser/LDR module

 ## How it's meant to work

 Each sensor is a laser/LDR pair, called a module.
 A gate is made up of however many modules you need to cover an opening.
+The main limit is the number of available GPIO (and ADC-capable) pins on the development board.
+Currently capped to four modules.

 The laser is pulsed with a pseudo-random pattern instead of just being on or off, and the receiving LDR checks the incoming signal against the expected pattern rather than reading a plain brightness threshold.
 That should make the thing harder to fool with a flashlight or a well-timed hand wave than a basic light barrier would be.
 A long, narrow black tube in front of each LDR blocks stray light from the sides so the sensor mostly only sees its own laser.

-Modules are meant to calibrate themselves to ambient light rather than needing manual tuning, and the trigger condition (how many modules need to be blocked at once, and for how long) is meant to be configurable per gate.
+The alarm trigger condition (how many modules need to be blocked at once, and for how long) is meant to be configurable.

 ## Interfaces